Cheatsheet-lang/JavaScript/README.md

 console.log(a + b); // prints 30 to the console
 ```

-We can also perform addition on strings, which is called as concatenation.
+We can also perform addition on strings, which is called concatenation.

 ```javascript
 const a = "Hello";